Main image source: Shutterstock- Martin Vinas

 Shopping around is crucial when it comes to choosing a home loan.
 What may seem like a small difference in percentage can make a huge difference in the amount of interest you pay over the length of the home loan.
 However, you also need to think long term before choosing a home loan.
 That’s where Canstar is here to help you find the most suitable home loan for you.
 While fixed home loan interest rates are currently low, there are a few things to carefully consider before opting for this type of home loan.

 Now, let’s dive into the wonderful world of fixed home loans, to help ensure you make the right decision!

-What is a fixed rate home loan?
+What is a fixed rate mortgage?

-And the good news is that at the moment, whether you choose fixed or floating, current average home loan interest rates are a far cry from their peak of 20.5% in June 1987!
+Generally, fixed rate loans are more popular in New Zealand, although the proportion of fixed to floating loans does vary over time.
+And, the good news is that at the moment, whether you choose fixed or floating, current average home loan interest rates are a far cry from their peak of 20.5% in June 1987!